TD$\Delta$SCF: Time-Dependent Density Functional Theory with a Non-Aufbau Reference for near-degenerate states: Results

 TD$\Delta$SCF exhibits qualitatively different behavior from SF-TDDFT.
 First, the dissociation curves obtained with different density functionals are much more similar to one another, indicating markedly weaker functional dependence.
 More importantly, in the stretched-bond region, the TD$\Delta$SCF curves remain much closer to the unrestricted dissociation limit for both hydrogen fluoride and F$_2$, irrespective of the underlying functional, and no analogous spurious lower-lying states are observed.
 Thus, although TD$\Delta$SCF is not exact, it provides a substantially more balanced description of static correlation along bond dissociation.

 This behavior can be understood from the corresponding energy expression,

 The second term represents the response correction built on the broken-symmetry $\Delta$SCF reference and, within the adiabatic approximation, retains the usual exchange-correlation response contribution.
-In the dissociation limit, the $\Delta$SCF determinant may be regarded approximately as an equal mixture of the triplet state and the excited open-shell singlet, whose energies differ by about $2K_{\sigma\sigma^*}$.
+In the dissociation limit, the $\Delta$SCF determinant may be regarded approximately as an equal mixture of the triplet state and the excited open-shell singlet, whose energies differ by about $2K_{\sigma\sigma^*}$, where $K_{\sigma\sigma^*}$ denotes the effective exchange interaction between the $\sigma$ and $\sigma^*$ orbitals.
 Therefore, one may write

 suggesting that the response term compensates for this excess and drives the final TD$\Delta$SCF energy toward the neutral dissociation limit.
 In this sense, the de-excitation response in TD$\Delta$SCF plays a role analogous to an effective $-K_{\sigma\sigma^*}$ correction.